Aadniz/pineapple-passive-packet-scanner/README.md

 ## Known issues
 - The script will max out the CPU.
 This is because aircrack-ng is running *In the background*.
 There is a workaround for this using tmux (https://unix.stackexchange.com/a/359903/305898), but hasn't been able to install it.
 If anyone knows a fix for this, I would be happy to try them out
+- Script does not have executable permissions.
+Quick fix for this is `chmod +x /usr/bin/passive`

 ## NOTES
 for blacklisting networks, put the BSSID or network name inside `/root/passive_hack/blacklist.txt`